 - Has the cancer spread to lymph nodes or other organs?

-- When did you complete recurrent cancer treatment?
+- When did you complete cancer treatment?

 How does family history of cancer affect my life insurance?

 Family history of cancer will affect your ability to receive the top rate classes unless you choose life insurers that do not penalize you for your parents or siblings’ medical history.
 Grandparents medical history is not held against you for underwriting.